SamwelOpiyo/elastic-cloud-kubernetes/usecases/quickstarts.md

 	- TKG performed the rolling upgrade to the Kubernetes version.
 	- The Kibana pod was restarted before the Elasticsearch pod.
 	- The Elasticsearch pod restarted successfully.
-	- The Kibana pod started, but a readinessProbe continually returns Http status code 503 (see [use-case-01-log]()).
+	- The Kibana pod started, but a readinessProbe continually returns errors (see [use-case-log-01-1.txt]()).

 ## Cleanup